 If an ignition interlock was required, the waiting period is two.

-This statute goes into effect on September 1, 2017.
+This statute went into effect on September 1, 2017.
 However, it specifically applies to those individuals were convicted, and placed on community supervision prior to September 1.